nisalasanga/UoM_MapReduce-vs-Spark/README.md

 # Conclusion

 ### Ease of use
 MapReduce is a batch processing system that requires developers to write code in Java to process data.
+However we used HiveQL which covert HiveQl code in to java code Internally.
 It requires developers to have a good understanding of distributed systems and programming in Java.
 It also requires setting up and maintaining a Hadoop cluster, which can be complex and time-consuming.

 Spark provides a more user-friendly and flexible programming model, with support for several programming languages including Java, Python, and Scala.
 It offers a higher-level API.
 It also includes a built-in cluster manager that simplifies the process of setting up and maintaining a Spark cluster.